renoki-co/laravel-aws-webhooks/README.md

 Route::any('/aws/sns/ses', 'MySesController@handle');
 ```

-You will need an AWS account and register a SNS Topic and set up a subscription for HTTP(s) protocol that will point out to the route you just registered.

-Make sure to enable RAW JSON format for your SNS Subscription.

-SNS sends data as raw json, so you will need to whitelist your route in your `VerifyCsrfToken.php`:
+Make sure to to whitelist your route in your `VerifyCsrfToken.php`:

 ```php
 protected $except = [